Had an issue with

 How can I escalate my Aunt Betty complaint if I’m not getting results?

-If delays persist, ask for a supervisor or case manager.
+If delays continue, ask for a supervisor or case manager.
 You can also contact Flight Centre Customer Relations at 1800 117 747 or via their feedback form.
 If internal escalation stalls, lodge a free dispute through ATAS or contact your state Fair Trading office.
 Keep all evidence, emails, and your case ID for smooth escalation.

 Why do some Aunt Betty refunds take so long?